jennifersoft/jennifer-view-adapter-xviewlog/README.md

  3. Select the 'XVIEW' type.
  4. Enter the 'xviewlog' ID.
  5. Enter the adapter path directly or upload the file.
- 6. Enter the class 'xview.LogAdapter'.
+ 6. Enter the class 'com.aries.xviewlog.LogAdapter'.

 ## How to use Options